 Under the terms of Section 9-1 the Norwegian Central Securities Depository Act of 15 March 2019, VPS is liable for losses that other parties may incur as a result of errors that occur in connection with registration activities.
 This does not apply if VPS is able to demonstrate that the error was outside VPS' control.
-The statutory liability according to Section 9-1, first Paragraph, only applies to direct losses of gross negligence or wilful misconduct these limitations do not apply.
+The statutory liability according to Section 9-1, first Paragraph, only applies to direct losses and is limited to NOK 500 million for the same error.
+In case of gross negligence or wilful misconduct these limitations do not apply.
 For losses that can be attributed to an account operator, VPS is jointly and severally liable with the account operator for NOK 50 million per error.
 Above this amount, the central securities depository is not liable for losses that can be attributed to an account operator.